Laborde Earles Injury Lawyers FAQ |

 Sometimes, an insurer may delay negotiations on purpose.
 The insurance company may hope that stalling makes you desperate to settle that you agree to a lower settlement than you deserve.
 In addition, waiting long enough can allow the filing deadline to expire.

-In Louisiana, victims of negligence have up to one year to file a personal injury lawsuit, according to CC Art.
+In Louisiana, victims of negligence have up to two years to file a personal injury lawsuit, according to CC Art.
 3492.
 Once this window closes, you lose the right to sue, no matter how compelling your case is.
 Rest assured that our attorneys will negotiate hard for a fair settlement without allowing this deadline to pass, giving you every opportunity to seek financial recovery.

 In general, premises liability cases can take anywhere from a few weeks to several years to settle.
 However, understand that it is impossible to predict the amount of time a premises liability case will require without an investigation.
 Even small details play a role in determining the time it takes to secure a financial recovery.